 1L6.
 National Team Jerseys.
 Members of Federation teams must wear the uniform designated by the Federation.
 This uniform may be worn only while actually representing the Federation or the USA.

 1L7.
-In stage races, the race leader or those heading other categories may wear a special jersey provided by the race organizer, but only for the duration of the race and as long as the leadership lasts.
-The jersey may bear only the name of the race or the special classification.
+In stage races and race series, the race leader or those heading other categories must wear a special jersey if it is provided by the race organizer, but only for the duration of the race and as long as the leadership lasts.
+The jersey may bear only the name of the race, the special classification, and the organizer's sponsors on the upper two thirds of the front and back panel of the jersey.
+The lower third of the front and back panel shall be in a plain background available for the riders club or Trade Team.